thesuhas/Side-Channel-Attacks/Notes/Types of Attacks/Timing Attack.md

 Timing attack can be a more efficient and easier method to find out secrets/keys when compared to cryptanalysis of known plaintext, ciphertext pairs.

+Even though Timing Attacks work well in research conditions, they are very rare in the wild.
+In addition, one must execute these attacks multiple times to gather samples that reveal the timing difference and give clues regarding the plaintext and the key.
+Hence, they tend to be very slow and not discreet.
+They also are **all-encompassing**, i.e., timing measures leak **everything** a system is doing, not just cryptographic algorithms.

 ## Example

 ```python